xN3V3R/xN3V3R/README.md

 - 👀 I’m interested in many things.
 I like to motorcycle, do sports, developing, meet friends and so on...
 - 🌱 I’m currently learning software engineering.
 I'm learning Java, Python, Perl, C, C++ and C#.
 - 💞️ I’m looking to collaborate on ...
 And don't really know with who.
 But time will tell.
-- 📫 How to reach me: Discord: iN3V3R#5068 || and elitepvpers: iN3V3R
+- 📫 How to reach me: Discord: Akazamuix#0077 || and elitepvpers: Akaza